pu1et/doky/README.md

 # doky

-<h2>If you're running Docker, Kubernets and both,
+<h2>If you're running Docker, Kubernets and both,</br>
   You can scan your Nodes, Services, Vulnerabilities even Pods.</h2>

 <h3>options</h3>

 default : scan Nodes, Services, Vulnerabilites

-1 --details : scan all Kubernetes Components (Pods, Nodes, Services) and Vulnerabilities 2 --token TOKEN : scan all Kubernetes Components (Pods, Nodes, Services) and Vulnerabilities
+--details : scan all Kubernetes Components (Pods, Nodes, Services) and Vulnerabilities</br> --token TOKEN : scan all Kubernetes Components (Pods, Nodes, Services) and Vulnerabilities
   > If you haven't modified service account file or don't know your token,
   > you can insert  --token default